spdx/spdx-3-model/model/Core/Classes/ProfileIdentifier.md

 ## Summary

-Provides the model profile that the Element is specified in.
+Provides the profile that the Element is specified in.

 ## Description

-A profile identifier provides the model profile that the Element is specified in.
+A profile identifier provides the profile that the Element is specified in.

 ## Metadata